cycorp/api-suite/core-api-spec/README.md

   server, and processing the answers.
 * **Session API** (`com.cyc.session`): Manages configurations and connections to Cyc servers.

-The sibling Cyc Core Client Implementation project (`core-client`) provides the reference implementation for the Core API specification.
+The reference implementation of the Core API may be found in the [`api-suite-clients`](https://github.com/cycorp/api-suite-clients) repository, in the `core-client` directory.
 For further details about the Core Client, see the project's README.

 Requirements